-3. Problems planning: A problem should include some characteristics - was pumped from the real world; An open problem that has no unequivocal solution; A problem that requires self-learning; A problem that requires teamwork; Dealing with it enables the attainment of educational goals and the development of problem solving capabilities; Based on previous knowledge and experience but whose solution requires the self-learning of new material.
-Steps to problem planning:
+3. Problem planning: a problem should include certain characteristics: it is derived from the real world; it is an open problem that has no unequivocal solution; it requires self-learning; it requires teamwork; by dealing with it, it possible to attain educational goals and develop PS capabilities; and it is based on previous knowledge and experience but the solution requires the self-learning of new materials.
+The steps involved in planning problems comprise:

-• Defining the specific learning objectives to be achieved through the problem (discipline knowledge, problem solving capabilities, and HOCS).
+• Defining the specific learning objectives to be achieved through the problem (discipline knowledge, PS capabilities, and HOCS).

-• Formulation of the problem, including details of the expected difficulties.
+• Formulating the problem, including details of the expected difficulties.

-• Examining the problem - whether the problem enables the achievement of specific educational goals - adapting the problem as needed.
+• Examining the problem to ascertain whether it allows for the achievement of specific educational goals, and adapting it as needed.

 • Adding possible sources of information.

-• Preparation of appropriate reference materials.
+• Preparing appropriate reference materials.

-4. Planning the teaching system: in this set of lessons, the meetings planned in such a way as to enable the students involved the problem solving to work individually and in groups.
-Time allocated to discussions with the teacher in the plenum (classroom) and evaluation of intermediate products.
+4. Planning the teaching system: in this set of lessons, meetings were planned in such a way as to enable the students involved in the PS to work individually and in groups.
+Time was allocated to discussions with the teacher in the plenum (classroom) and the evaluation of intermediate products.
 They also provided tools for collecting and processing information.

-5. Implementation: at this stage, the purpose and the required products were described, the method of work and division into groups, the evaluation method and the timetable, and define the roles of the student and the teacher.
-In the relevant professional-educational literature, there is evidence that the cultivation and development of HOCS capabilities, including students problem solving, can be achieved by the following such strategies and methods: Teaching-learning combines case-studies; questions asking capability; teaching-learning combines mini projects (Overton and Randles 2015; Savery and Duffy 1995).
+5. Implementation: during this stage, the purpose and required products were described, as were the method of work and division into groups, the evaluation method and timetable, and the roles of the student and teachers.
+In relevant professional-educational literature, there is evidence that the cultivation and development of HOCS capabilities, including students’ PS abilities, can be achieved through the following strategies and methods: teaching-learning combining case studies; question asking capabilities; and teaching-learning combining mini projects (Overton and Randles 2015; Savery and Duffy 1995).

 In the control group, conventional instruction methods were used.
-Those methods are a teacher-centered where students most of the time are passive audience.
-Most of the lessons were conducted in the form of a lecture in which the teachers stood face to face in front of the class and presented the material with the help of pen and board, combining a few questions and answers and discussion segments.
+The methods were teacher-centered, and the students mostly acted as a passive audience.
+Most of the lessons were conducted in the form of a lecture in which the teacher stood in front of the class and presented the material with the help of a board and marker, combining a few questions, answers, and discussion segments.
 Sometimes the teachers used a presentation and video.
-At the end of the lesson, the teachers usually gave exercises as homework from the reservoir of questions at the end of the chapter in the book.
-The main lessons in this method focused on information transfer.
+At the end of the lesson, the teachers usually handed out exercises as homework from the reservoir of questions at the end of the chapter in the book.
+The main lessons in this method focused on the transfer of information.

 Research Procedure

-The pre and post PBL-HOCS research questionnaires were self-developed (see appendix 1) .Those questionnaires were administered to both the experimental and control groups.
-The questionnaires were validated, prior to their administration, by 4 experts who examined their suitability with respect to their structure and content validity.
-The results indicated a high percentage of consensuses among the experts -- 90.5% and 85.4%, respectively.
-Each questionnaire consisted of 8 open-ended HOCS-oriented questions/issues to which the students were asked to respond.
-For both--pre and post questionnaires the reliability of acceptable internal traceability (∝cronbah) were found to be 0.681 and 0.676, respectively.
+The pre- and post-PBL-HOCS research questionnaires were self-developed (see appendix 1).
+They were given to both the experimental and the control groups.
+Prior to their delivery, the questionnaires were validated by four experts who examined their suitability in terms of their structure and the validity of the content.
+The results indicated a high percentage of consensus among the experts – 90.5% and 85.4%, respectively.
+Each questionnaire consisted of eight open-ended HOCS-oriented questions/issues to which the students were asked to respond.
+For the pre and post questionnaires, the reliability of the acceptable internal traceability (∝cronbah) was found to be 0.681 and 0.676, respectively.

 Scoring Methodology and Data Analysis